l2beat/native-rollups/src/execute_precompile.md

 ## (WIP) Usage example

-The following example shows how an ahead of time sequenced rollup can use the `EXECUTE` precompile to settle blocks.
+The following example shows how an ahead-of-time sequenced rollup can use the `EXECUTE` precompile to settle blocks.

 ```solidity
 contract Rollup {